 AdBlock Tester | Cover Your Tracks | Can You Block It | |

-Poper Blocker also completely failed at blocking trackers, invisible tracking, and fingerprinting.
+Poper Blocker also completely failed at blocking trackers and invisible tracking.
 The free version doesn't block trackers, so we tested with the Pro version.
 Even with the Block online trackers toggle on, Poper Blocker didn't help us stay anonymous online.
+It only partially obscured our fingerprint.

 We were relieved to find that Poper Blocker passed 2/3 of the Can You Block It tests, so at least it works against those banner ads and ad blocker detection warnings.